rzuehlsd/DUPLO_Train_Remote_Controller/README.md

 ---

-## 🛠️ Hardware Roadmap
+## Hardware Roadmap

 - A dedicated ESP32-S3 carrier board with battery management and button/encoder headers is being finalised in KiCad.
-The design files will be added to this repository once the first hardware spin is validated.
+The design files have be added to this repository in directory **hardware**.
 - A matching printable enclosure is being modelled in OpenSCAD to fit DUPLO geometry and house the controller, battery, and user controls.
 The `.scad` source will accompany the board files when released.
 - Until the hardware package lands, the firmware runs on off-the-shelf ESP32 DevKit boards with external wiring as described above.

 ---

-## 📦 Software Dependencies
+## Software Dependencies

 ### Platform